apache/samza/docs/_powered-by/movio.md

    limitations under the License.
 -->

 <a class="external-link" href="http://www.ntent.com" rel="nofollow">Movio</a> offers data-driven marketing solutions for the film industry.
-At Movio, they use Samza to process and enrich billions of change data capture events on all databases in real-time.
+At Movio, we use Samza to process and enrich billions of change data capture events on all databases in real-time.